kristinemlarson/gnssrefl/README.md

 This is the main driver for the GNSS-IR code.
 You need a set of instructions for **gnssir** which are made using **make_json_input**.
-The inputs for **make_json_input** are:
+The required inputs for **make_json_input** are:

 * station name
 * latitude (degrees)
 * longitude (degrees)
 * ellipsoidal height (meters).

-The station location does not have to be cm-level for the reflections code.
+The station location *does not* have to be cm-level for the reflections code.
 Within a few hundred meters is sufficient.
 For example:

-*make_json_input p101 41.692 -111.236 2016.1*
+<CODE>make_json_input p101 41.692 -111.236 2016.1</CODE>

 If you happen to have the Cartesian coordinates (in meters), you can set -xyz True and input those instead of lat, long, and height.